Looking for a cheap and easy way to build your personal brand online?

 The best part of Twitter chats is talking to other participants!
 Once you’ve answered the question(s), go through the replies and see what others had to say.
 There’s a lot of value in reading the unique perspectives of other people.
 If someone says something interesting, like, retweet, or comment on their answer.
 This will help you build connections!

-What is the benefit of joining a Twitter chat?
+Benefits of joining a Twitter chat

 Now that you know how to join a Twitter chat, you might be wondering why you should bother.
 Twitter chats aren’t just a fun way to spend an hour of your work day; there are plenty of reasons to regularly participate.